Oscar Franz and the Deadliest Horn Part

 One can only surmise that the physical exertion as well as the nervous strain upon the man in this particular situation may have had its effect.”

-The teller of this sad tale, Max Hess (Principal Horn in Boston and Cincinnati), was one of three prominent students of Freidrich Gumpert who emigrated to the United States and were leading players of their generation, the other two being a bit more familiar to modern readers, Anton Horner (Philadelphia/Curtis) and Max Pottag (Chicago/Northwestern).
-This article will lead you to more on their teacher Gumpert, and I have more from Oscar Franz here.
-The portrait at right is of Oscar Franz.
+Yikes!
+The teller of this sad tale, Max Hess (Principal Horn in Boston and Cincinnati), was one of three prominent students of Freidrich Gumpert who emigrated to the United States and were leading players of their generation, the other two likely being a bit more familiar to modern readers, Anton Horner (Philadelphia/Curtis) and Max Pottag (Chicago/Northwestern).
+This article will lead you to more on their teacher Gumpert, and the portrait below is of Oscar Franz.

 University of Horn Matters